 But it was nice to hang out because we're all good friends and we've all worked together for 20 years.

-But if you notice, somebody, I won't mention names, me walked around and what did I try?
+But if you notice, somebody, I won't mention names, me, walked around, and what did I try?

 You help everybody with their bags, I have to say.

-Because I'm because I can handle my back is fine.
+Because I can handle it.

-I think I'm the only person that was assaulted or had you know bread or socks thrown at them.
+I think I'm the only person that was assaulted or had, you know, bread or socks thrown at them.

-But putting that aside, okay.
+But putting that aside.

-It wasn't a loaf of bread, it wasn't a loaf of bread.
+Okay, it wasn't a loaf of bread.

-The socks were brand new, not old smelly socks.
+The socks were brand new, not old, smelly socks.

-They came with the elegant.
+They came with the elephants.

 The details don't matter, do they?